 Events and News at Long Crichel

-We are very pleased to announce that a selection of our bread is now available in our local Waitrose in Wimborne.
+We are very pleased to announce that a selection of our bread is now available in Waitrose, Ringwood, as well as Wimborne.
 We are supplying the following loaves:

 Malted 5-seed sourdough